-We endeavored to seek clarity on where the £32,000 Mrs Yang had spent in Yulin had come from and explained that our donors, all animal lovers, would feel disappointed that she had claimed poverty yet had not used their donation for the purpose described in the fundraiser.
+We endeavoured to seek clarity on where the £32,000 Mrs Yang had spent in Yulin had come from and explained that our donors, all animal lovers, would feel disappointed that she had claimed poverty, yet she had not used their donations for the purpose described in the fundraiser.
 She provided no response.
-We also asked her why she had purchased more dogs on the 11th June and enquired where they were and as to their welfare.
+We also asked her why she had purchased more dogs on the June 11th and enquired where they were and as to their welfare.
 We sought to reassure her again that we were here to help and that transparency was key to good relations with donors.

 The second issue we raised with Mrs Yang was to enquire the whereabouts of the dogs and cats she had rescued from Yulin.
 As Mrs Yang had specifically told us when we left the first shelter we would travel to see them we were keen to do that.
 Her daughter in law surprisingly told us the cats were in the first shelter and when we confirmed we had not seen more than three cats running free she said they must have run away.
 Neither party could provide any explanation as to where the dogs were or indeed as to how many had actually been rescued.